anacarsi/ss24_ReinforcementLearning_BomberMan/README.md

 - `setup(self)`: Initializes the agent before the first round.
 - `act(self, game_state)`: Determines the best action based on the current game state.
+- `state_to_features(self, game_state)`: Creates a feature vector for our state representation.
+Different implementations have been discussed in our final report.

 ### Event Logging